Tim Russell

 Tim Russell (born 1947) is an American radio announcer and voice actor (AFTRA/SAG) in Minneapolis – Saint Paul.
 He is most widely known as one of the actors on the long-running radio show, A Prairie Home Companion, and continued in that role on the show, re-titled, Live From Here with Chris Thile until September 2018.
 As a voice-over talent and announcer, Russell also appears in radio and television commercials.

 Education and radio career

-Russell graduated from the University of Notre Dame and briefly attended law school at the University of Minnesota.
-He took broadcasting classes at Brown Institute of Broadcasting in Minneapolis.
+Russell graduated Cum Laude from the University of Notre Dame and briefly attended law school at the University of Minnesota.

 Russell began his radio career at WDBQ-AM in Dubuque, Iowa.
 He began work at WCCO-FM when it went on the air in 1973.
 While working there he began developing character voices and doing commercials.
 Between 1983 and 1993, he worked at WCCO-AM.
 After leaving WCCO, he worked for country station KJJO-FM and "easy listening" station KLBB.
+He returned to WCCO-AM in 1997 as a host and entertainment editor until his retirement from the station in 2010.